mihirm3hub/droidar/README.md

 DroidAR is a framework for Augmented Reality on Android.
 Location based AR and marker based AR are both possible.
 Also read the [wiki articles](https://github.com/bitstars/droidar/wiki/_pages) (or the [FAQ](https://github.com/bitstars/droidar/wiki/FAQ)) for more detailed information about DroidAR.

-This framework can be used for many different scenarios, there are already some demo applications available (check the videos below).
+This framework can be used for many different scenarios; there are already some demo applications available (check the videos below).
-For the latest news about DroidAR also visit our [blog](http://droidar.blogspot.com/).
+For the latest news about DroidAR, also visit our [blog](http://droidar.blogspot.com/).

-DroidAR is available under commercial license (contact us at "info (at) bitstars.com" for more details) and can be downloaded and used for non commercial use under the GNU GPL v3 ( http://www.gnu.org/licenses/gpl.html ) license.
+DroidAR is available under a commercial license (contact us at "info (at) bitstars.com" for more details) and can be downloaded and used for non commercial use under the GNU GPL v3 ( http://www.gnu.org/licenses/gpl.html ) license.

 [Register here to get notified for important news](https://docs.google.com/a/bitstars.com/forms/d/1l2AW1Qq16s2-MXpP_IRZ3GsVM6ZpDksCBUqGZNCNOy0)

-If you want to you can support the opensource development of this project at [https://www.gittip.com/bitstars](https://www.gittip.com/bitstars)
+If you want to, you can support the open-source development of this project at [https://www.gittip.com/bitstars](https://www.gittip.com/bitstars)

 Tutorials
 ======

-- http://parithi.com/?p=2183 (Thanks to ElamParithi Arul for writing it)
+- Thanks to ElamParithi Arul for writing the [tutorial](http://parithi.com/?p=2183)
-- https://www.youtube.com/watch?v=nK12gWQgItw (This video explains what needs to happen for Android studio to work, thanks Poseidonn77 for providing it)
+- Thanks to Poseidonn77 for the Android Studio [tutorial](https://www.youtube.com/watch?v=nK12gWQgItw)

 Contributing to the code
 =======
-I would be great if you want to help working on the code, fixing bugs, refactorings and adding you own ideas.
+It would be great if you want to help working on the code, fixing bugs, refactorings and adding you own ideas.
 Contributing to DroidAR is easy on GitHub (that's the main reason why we switched from Google Code).

 1. Click "Fork", check out your fork and do your changes in your local copy of DroidAR
-2. When you are done commit all changes to you online copy
+2. When you are done, commit all changes to your online copy
 3. Send a Pull-Request to via the Github webpage ([see Pull-Requests for more infos](https://help.github.com/articles/using-pull-requests)).
-4. I will review your changes and merge them in the main repository so that everyone can use them.
+4. I will review your changes and merge them into the main repository so that everyone can use them.

 There are some rules to allow an easy integration of your code and changes:

 - You have to use the default code formatting style of Eclipse
-- You should enable auto formatting whenever you save a file.
+- You should enable auto-formatting whenever you save a file.
 This way you can't forget to format: Go to Preferences->Java->Editor->Save Actions and enable "Format source code" and "Organize imports".

-Now when you save the code is formatted automatically.
-This will avoid commit conflicts and changes in the code can be reviewed more easily.
+Now, when you save the code is formatted automatically.
+This will avoid commit conflicts, and changes in the code can be reviewed more easily.

 Demo Videos